ajstewart/racs-historical-transients/PIPELINE.md

 Most of the options in the query are self-explantory, however these options perhaps need clarifying:

 * **Distance to nearest ASKAP neighbour:** This distance takes the crossmatch coordinate and finds the nearest next ASKAP source from the non-convolved catalogue (i.e. not the source that has been crossmatched).
+* **m:** The m metric is queried using the absolute value.
+Hence querying a minimum of 1.0 will return sources with an `m > 1` and `m < -1`.

+## Aegean errors
+The forced extraction with aegean sometimes does not return valid values.
+Namely the the errors on integrated fluxes are sometimes 0 and so to can the local rms be reported as 0.
+Also the integrated fluxes returned can be negative.
+In this cases the following solutions are used:

+* SUMSS image extraction:
+    - Int flux = 0: Use 3x the base sensitvity limit (3 x 1.2 mJy < -50, 3 x 2 mJy > -50).
+    - Int flux error = 0: Use the base sensitvity limit (1.2 mJy < -50, 2 mJy > -50).
+    - Local rms = 0: Use the base sensitvity limit (1.2 mJy < -50, 2 mJy > -50).
+* ASKAP image extraction:
+    - Int flux = 0: Use 3x the scaled-to-catalog measured local rms.
+    - Int flux error = 0: Use the scaled-to-catalog measured local rms.
+    - Local rms = 0: Use the scaled-to-catalog measured local rms.